-ID Mitigation EI-10.01 Washwater and solids will not be discharged onto the ground at the project site.
-EI-10.02 All concrete solids and washwater will be collected and removed from the project site by the concrete supplier or treated on site in an approved settling pond.
-EI-10.05 High Density Polyethylene geomembrane liners and either earth or physical berms may be used for a temporary concrete washout pond for uncured or partially cured concrete.
-EI-10.06 All water from chute washing activities will be contained in leak proof containers.
-EI-10.08 All water used for wash out purposes and associated activities will be disposed in an appropriately sized settling pond(s) treated to meet turbidity (Total Suspended Solids [TSS]) and pH requirements prior to discharge.
+ID Mitigation EI-13.01 Wash water and solid waste will not be discharged onto the ground at the project site.
+EI-13.02 All concrete solid waste and wash water will be collected and removed from the project site by the concrete supplier or treated on site in an approved settling pond.
+EI-13.03 High Density Polyethylene geomembrane liners and either earth or physical berms may be used for a temporary concrete washout for uncured or partially cured concrete.
+EI-13.04 All water from chute washing activities will be contained in leak proof containers or in an approved settling pond.
+EI-13.05 All water used for wash out purposes and associated activities will be disposed in an appropriately sized settling pond(s) treated to meet turbidity (Total Suspended Solids [TSS]) and pH requirements prior to discharge.
 Turbidity will be treated by settlement or filtration; pH will be treated by use of acid, dry ice, carbon dioxide gas or other methods.
-EI-10.09 All water used for wash out purposes and associated activities will be treated to meet the Manitoba Water Quality Standards, Objectives, and Guidelines (Tier 1) for municipal wastewater effluents of 25 mg/L TSS prior to discharge.
-EI-10.10 All water used for wash out purposes and associated activities will be treated to meet the Manitoba Water Quality Standards, Objectives, and Guidelines (Tier 3) for the protection of aquatic life for pH 6.5-9.0, prior to discharge.
-EI-10.12 Cured concrete can be disposed of in non-hazardous waste containers and disposed of at a licensed facility.
-EI-10.13 Any uncured and partly cured concrete will be kept isolated from watercourses/ditches.
+EI-13.06 All water used for wash out purposes and associated activities will be treated to meet the Manitoba Water Quality Standards, Objectives, and Guidelines (Tier 1) for municipal wastewater effluents of 25 mg/L TSS prior to discharge.
+EI-13.07 All water used for wash out purposes and associated activities will be treated to meet the Manitoba Water Quality Standards, Objectives, and Guidelines (Tier 3) for the protection of aquatic life for pH 6.5-9.0, prior to discharge.
+EI-13.08 Cured concrete can be disposed of in non-hazardous waste containers and disposed of at a licensed facility.
+EI-13.09 Any uncured and partly cured concrete will be kept isolated from watercourses/ditches.
+EI-13.10 All grouting activities will adhere to the mitigations stated in EI-13.09 and EI-13.10.

-Concrete Wash Water (EI-10)
+Concrete Wash Water and Waste (EI-13)

-Construction Camps (PC-3) [If applicable]
+Construction Camps (PC-3) [If applicable] oonon aonon oampo $(\cdot \circ \circ)$